RPIQuantumComputing/RLForQuantumCircuits/QFT_Intro_Folder/README.md

 ![LINEAR QFT NETWORK](https://github.com/RPIQuantumComputing/RLForQuantumCircuits/blob/QFT_Intro_branch/QFT_Intro_Folder/QFT%20TENSOR%20NETWORK%20TWO.jpg?raw=true)

-This visualization follows a left-to-right flow of contraction, and does a better job at representing entanglement.
+This visualization follows a left-to-right flow of contraction and does a better job at representing entanglement.

 ## Section Three: Reinforcement Learning (RL) Applications
 Representing the classical simulation of the QFT circuit as a tensor network makes it easier for RL algorithms to optimize the simulation of QFT; tensor networks allow the RL algorithm to approach the optimization task as a tensor network contraction order (TNCO) problem.